premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

 - `Feature` is a functionality intended to be useful to the user.
-- `Bug` is a behavior, usually the result of an error in the implemented feature(s).
+- `Bug` is a behaviour, usually the result of an error in the implemented feature(s).

 </blockquote>
 </details>

 ---

-18. Difference between Bug and Defect?
+18. Difference between a Bug and a Defect?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)